 On today’s date in 1867, Toronto officially became Ontario’s capital city.

 One hundred years later, on Sept.
-28, 1967, Canada’s Post Office Department commemorated this moment in Ontario history with a five-cent stamp (Scott #475).
+28, 1967, Canada’s Post Office Department (now Canada Post) commemorated this moment in Ontario history with a five-cent stamp (Scott #475).
 Printed by the Canadian Bank Note Company, this slate green and salmon pink stamp had a print run of 27,960,000.

 DEVELOPING A TOWN